pow-auth/pow/README.md

 #### Testing with authenticated users

-To autenticate a user in your controller tests, you only need to call `Pow.Plug.assign_current_user(user, otp_app: :my_app)` in your setup callback.
+To authenticate a user in your controller tests, you only need to call `Pow.Plug.assign_current_user(conn, user, otp_app: :my_app)` in your setup callback.

 ### I18n